dmlc/xgboost/doc/external_memory.md

-Using XGBoost External Memory Version
+Using XGBoost External Memory Version(beta)
 ====
 There is no big difference between using external memory version and in-memory version.
 The only difference is the filename format.